 Officers

-Mark Dossa, president, joined the board in 2018.
+Mark Dossa, co-president, joined the board in 2018.
 Mark is a Certified Financial Planner who runs his own independent advisory firm Fortitude Wealth Management.
 Mark began his career in the financial industry in 1989 while living in San Diego.
 Mark graduated with a BA from California State University, Long Beach, and an MA from the University of Redlands.
 Residence: Alamo

 Nadesdye Valdes-Wong, vice-president, joined the board in October 2019.
 She is a licensed therapist working at Kaiser since 2011 with adolescents, adults, and families addressing issues of substance use, depression, anxiety, trauma, and family conflict.
 Prior to this, she worked with the non-profit organizations of New Connections, Fred Finch Youth Center, and New Bridge Foundation working in the school system throughout Contra Costa and Alameda County counseling at risk teens.
 Nadesdye received her master’s degree in Counseling from California State University, Hayward in 1999.
 Residence: Danville.